 The Cyclades are the most widely known group and include the likes of Mykonos and Santorini as well as the lesser-known islands of Ios, Amorgos and many others.
 Click here to view our 10-day island-hopping itinerary around the Cyclades islands and Athens.

-The Saronic islands are located near Athens and are possible to visit on a day trip.
-They also make a grand island-hopping itinerary!
+The Saronic islands are located near Athens and can visit on a day trip.
+They also make a great island-hopping itinerary!

 North-Agean islands are also a short ferry ride from the mainland and include the likes of Samos and Lesvos and many others.